 The Hoh River provides easy access to both bank and boat anglers, with good road access, numerous boat launches, and a walkable bank.
-However, in recent years, emergency regulations have closed the Hoh River to fishing from a floating device due to low wild steelhead returns.
-This floating device restriction initially applied above Morgan's crossing and was subsequently extended to the entire river.
+However, in recent years, emergency regulations have closed the Hoh River to fishing from a floating device to reduce encounters on wild steelhead in the presence of low returns.
+This fishing from a floating device restriction was applied to permanent regulations above Morgan's crossing in 2016 and was subsequently extended to the entire river in 2020/21 consistent with other coastal rivers in that season.
 According to WDFW creel data, about 60-65 recreational anglers (outside ONP, excluding the South Fork Hoh) and 25-30 professional guides fish for steelhead in the Hoh River on any given day during the open season.
-The current permanent fishing regulations for the Hoh River are listed below (Table 16).
-Emergency regulations beyond the permanent regulations will be determined using the Three-Step Regulation Process (Section 3.2.2).
+The current, permanent steelhead and trout fishing regulations for the Hoh River are listed in Appendix 12.4.
+Emergency regulations beyond the permanent regulations will be determined using the 3-Step Regulation Process (Section 3.2.2).